 Pearl millet is the oldest millet.
 Its high temperature tolerance and low water requirements make it ideally suited for dryland cultivation and climate-smart.
 Often the major dietary energy source in the Sahel, it is also the cheapest source of dietary iron and zinc for the region.

 With support from HarvestPlus, scientists at ICRISAT used conventional plant breeding techniques to produce biofortified pearl millet with high iron and zinc content as well as high yield.
 “In partnership with INRAN in Niger, ISRA in Senegal, SARI in Ghana, INERA in Burkina Faso, IER in Mali, and UDUS in Nigeria, we tested the improved pearl millet across six countries,” say M. Govindaraj and P. Gangashetty, pearl millet breeders at ICRISAT.
-“In addition to the nutritional benefits for consumers, farmers also appreciate that chakti matures 40 days earlier and has a 30% greater yield than local varieties, as well as resistance to downy mildew disease.”
+“In addition to the nutritional benefits for consumers, farmers also appreciate that chakti matures 40 days earlier and has a 30 percent greater yield than local varieties, as well as resistance to downy mildew disease.”
 While chakti already has over 65mg/kg of iron content compared to popular farmer varieties with about 47mg/kg, breeding efforts continue to make it even more nutritious.

 “We are working closely with ICRISAT and national partners to scale up biofortified iron pearl millet in Niger and other ECOWAS countries,” says Wolfgang Pfeiffer, director of research and development at HarvestPlus.
 “This will help improve nutrition in millions of households in sub-Saharan Africa, and most significantly, has the potential to enhance the physical and mental performance of children and women of reproductive age.”